mohsenoid/Android-Interview-Questions/KOTLIN.md

     A framework to manage concurrency in a more performant and simple way with its lightweight thread which is written on top of the actual threading framework to get the most out of it by taking the advantage of cooperative nature of functions.

+26. **How do coroutines compare to threads?**

+    Coroutines are lighter than threads and consume less memory because they share a single thread’s resources.
+Unlike threads, they are not mapped to native threads and therefore don’t require context switching on the CPU, making them more efficient.

-26. #### What is suspend function in Kotlin Coroutines?
+27. #### What is `suspend` function in Kotlin Coroutines?

     The suspend function is the building block of the Coroutines in Kotlin.
 The suspend function is a function that can be started, paused, and resumed.
 To use a suspend function, we need to use the `suspend` keyword in our normal function definition.

-27. #### What is the difference between Launch and Async in Kotlin Coroutines?
+28. #### What is the difference between Launch and Async in Kotlin Coroutines?

     The difference is that the `launch{}` does not return anything and the `async{}` returns an instance of `Deferred<T>`, which has an `await()` function that returns the result of the coroutine like we have future in Java in which we do `future.get()` to the get the result.